Mariology of the popes: Leo XIII

-In his encyclical on the fiftieth anniversary of the Dogma of the Immaculate Conception, Pope Leo XIII stresses Mary's role in the redemption of humanity.
+In his encyclical on the fiftieth anniversary of the Dogma of the Immaculate Conception, Pope Leo XIII (1878-1903) stressed Mary's role in the redemption of humanity.
 His mariology was greatly influenced by Thomas Aquinas, especially his view of Mary's role in the Annunciation.
 Leo's emphasis on the path through Mary to Christ has been a key direction in Roman Catholic Mariology, with Mariology viewed as inherent in Christology, and the rosary paving that path.

-Pope Leo XIII (1878–1903) issued a record number of encyclicals on the rosary, instituted the Catholic custom of daily rosary prayer during the month of October, and created in 1883 the Feast of Queen of the Holy Rosary.
+Pope Leo XIII issued a record number of encyclicals on the rosary, instituted the Catholic custom of daily rosary prayer during the month of October, and created in 1883 the Feast of Queen of the Holy Rosary.
 Leo XIII promulgated Marian devotions via twelve encyclicals on the rosary.
 A century after his death, Leo XIII is often quoted, most recently by Pope Benedict XVI and John Paul II.

 He applied the Marian analysis of Louis de Montfort to the analysis of the Church as a whole.
 Leo actively employed his papal authority to support the veneration of Mary in places of her apparitions.
 Upon the blessing and opening of the Church of our Lady in Lourdes, he issued the apostolic writing Parte humanae generi supporting pilgrimages to Lourdes and other Marian shrines.

 Leo XIII declared the Virgin of Montserrat to be the patron of Catalonia, and instituted the Feast of the Miraculous Medal in 1894.
 He condemned heresies about the Immaculate Conception and discussed the relation of Saint Joseph to Mary in the encyclical Quamquam pluries (August 15, 1889).

 Leo XIII explained the importance of the rosary as the one road to God, from the father to the Son, to his Mother, and from her to the human race.
 The rosary is a vital means to participate in the life of Mary and to find the way to Christ.